 Here we are at Body Works Sports Physiotherapy with Holly as our model.
-Holly’s going to demonstrate a technique doing an arm slide and an arm lift while stabilizing her spine.
+Holly’s going to demonstrate a technique doing arm slides and an arm lift while stabilizing her spine.

 In our last video we talked about how to find the neutral spine in the hands and knees position, and how to activate breath and core in this position.
 If you are unclear on this, please view our previous video.